-The Status LED is Always Off
+The DSL LED is Always Off

-- 1. Make sure you have DSL service.
+Make sure you have DSL service.
 You should receive notification from your ISP that DSL service is installed.
 You can usually tell if the service is installed by listening to the phone line: you will hear some high-pitched noise.
-If you do not hear high-pitched noise, contact your ISP. - 2.
-Verify that the phone line is connected directly to the wall and to the line input on the router.
-If the phone line is connected to the phone side of the router or you have a splitter installed on the phone line, the DSL light will not come on.
+If you do not hear high-pitched noise, contact your ISP.